kubedb/cli/docs/concepts/databases/postgres.md

 ### spec.serviceTemplate

+KubeDB creates two different services for each Postgres instance.
+One of them is a master service named `<postgres-name>` and points to the Postgres `Primary` pod/node.
+Another one is a replica service named `<postgres-name>-replicas` and points to Postgres `replica` pods/nodes.

+These `master` and `replica` services can be customized using [spec.serviceTemplate](#spec.servicetemplate) and [spec.replicaServiceTemplate](#specreplicaservicetemplate) respectively.

-You can also provide a template for the services created by KubeDB operator for Postgres database through `spec.serviceTemplate`.
-This will allow you to set the type and other properties of the services.
+You can provide template for the `master` service using `spec.serviceTemplate`.
+This will allow you to set the type and other properties of the service.
+If `spec.serviceTemplate` is not provided, KubeDB will create a `master` service of type `ClusterIP` with minimal settings.

 KubeDB allows following fields to set in `spec.serviceTemplate`: